 Lorne has also appeared as a witness before House of Commons and Senate Committees on issues of immigration and refugee law.
 He appeared for the CBA as one of the spokespersons on national security issues at hearings into the Review of the Anti-Terrorism Legislation and assisted in the writing of the CBA briefs on the Anti-Terrorism Legislation to the Parliamentary And Senate Committees.

 In August, 2007, Lorne was awarded the Louis St Laurent award by the CBA for his contribution to the legal profession.
 In 2010, Lorne was named one of the top 25 most influential lawyers in Canada by Canadian Lawyer magazine.
 In 2015, Mr. Waldman was honoured with a Lifetime Achievement award from the Canadian Bar Association National Immigration Law Section.
-He has also been nominated again this year for selection in Canadian Lawyer magazine’s annual top 25 most influential lawyers in Canada.
+This year, he again was named in Canadian Lawyer magazine’s annual top 25 most influential lawyers in Canada.